-It takes multiple years for English learners to learn English at a level of proficiency high enough to perform on par with their native English‐speaking peers.
+It takes multiple years for English learners to gain a high enough level of language proficiency to perform on par with their native English‐speaking peers.
 English learners cannot wait until they are fluent in English to learn grade‐level content.
 Instead, they must continue to develop their math and reading skills as well as their knowledge of social studies and science, even while learning English.
 This can happen through a variety of program models.

 Our librarians recently compiled this list of recent studies and articles on teaching practices, programs and protocols for English learner instruction to help students meet the academic demands of state standards and close the achievement gap.

 Check out the research-based principles we share in a companion resource titled, “What All Teachers Should Know About Instruction For English Language Learners.”
 See additional principles that apply to teachers in specific subject areas: language arts, mathematics, social studies and science.